adonisjs-community/awesome-adonisjs/README.md

 <br />

-*We would like to thank [Zura Gabievi](https://github.com/zgabievi) for maintaining this repo for repos and transferring it to the core team.*
+*We would like to thank [Zura Gabievi](https://github.com/zgabievi) for maintaining this repo for years and transferring it to the core team.*

 ## Essentials